Radiant Barrier Insulation

-R+HEATSHIELD is Innovative Energy's line of radiant barrier insulation products made from a woven polyethylene material covered by a metalized film.
-This metalized film provides a reflective surface that blocks 94 percent of radiant heat, so it helps keep spaces cooler in summer and warmer in winter.
+R+HEATSHIELD is Innovative Energy's line of radiant barrier insulation products made from a woven polyethylene material covered by a foil film.
+This metalized film provides a reflective surface that blocks 95 percent of radiant heat, so it helps keep spaces cooler in summer and warmer in winter.
 R+HEATSHIELD can dramatically improve thermal performance and energy efficiency, keeping energy costs lower and interior spaces more comfortable.

-The main difference between a radiant barrier and a reflective insulation product relates to the way in which it is installed.
-Reflective insulations are typically installed within cavities that incorporate air spaces between the insulation and the cavity materials, as in a wall.
-Radiant barriers are typically installed with one reflective surface facing a large open air space, Which makes it ideal for insulating an attic.
+The main difference between a radiant heat barrier and a reflective insulation product relates to the way in which it is installed.
+Reflective insulations are typically installed within cavities that incorporate air spaces between the foil insulation and the cavity materials, as in a wall.
+Radiant barrier insulation is typically installed with one reflective surface facing a large open air space, which makes it ideal for insulating an attic.

 - Request Quote or Samples

-- Radiant Barrier Insulation, What You Need to Know
+- Radiant Barrier Foil Insulation, What You Need to Know

 - Cuts energy consumption and costs